 - Proposal descriptions must clearly state objectives of the breakout session and demonstrate clear relevance to global health and UC Global Health Day

 - Our goal is to feature an array of global health solutions to some of the world's greatest health challenges.
 This year we will examine solutions through the lens of the following tracks:

 - Addressing Barriers to Success

 - Each proposal should be submitted by a session organizer who will serve as the primary contact prior to and during the event

-- All session organizers must have an official current affiliation with the University of California (e.g. student, postdoctoral fellow, faculty, staff, visiting scholar, etc.) UC alumni can submit proposals if they have graduated within the last 3 years
+- All session organizers must have an official current affiliation with the University of California (e.g. student, postdoctoral fellow, faculty, staff, visiting scholar, etc.) UC alumni can submit proposals if they have graduated within the last 3 years (2014 or after)

 - Proposals must include the names, emails, and affiliations of all team members (maximum 2 co-presenters) at the time of submission

 - An individual should plan to be part of no more than one breakout session proposal team

 - Students proposing to organize and lead sessions will have to demonstrate the support of a UC faculty mentor who will guide them through the organizing process